Pirates of the Caribbean: On Stranger Tides

 Review:

-We begin with some fishermen bringing their net in.
-When they do, they find a man in it.
+We begin with fishermen bringing their net in.
+They make a surprising discovery that there’s a man in it.
 They take him to the Spanish king.
 They are looking for the Fountain of Youth and this man seems to know where it is.
 The king sends Óscar Jaenada after it.

 We then shift to a man in a cell who everyone believes to be Captain Jack Sparrow.
 He’s removed and taken into a courtroom.
-It turns out that it is really Gibbs (Kevin McNally).
+It turns out to be Gibbs (Kevin McNally).
 He is on trial for piracy.
-When the chief justice comes in, this turns out to be Jack Sparrow.
+When the chief justice comes in, this turns out to be the real Jack Sparrow.
 He convicts Gibbs of not being him and orders him to serve the rest of his life in the Tower of London.
-Jack gets in with Gibbs as they head for the Tower.
+Jack gets in the carriage with Gibbs as they head for the Tower.
 On the way there, he learns that Jack is getting a crew together, but he doesn’t even have a ship.

-Jack has to be creative to get away and with the help of his father, Captain Teague (Keith Richards).
-He takes Jack to the crew that he is supposed to be getting ready and hints about the Fountain of Youth needing two chalices to make work.
+Jack must be creative to get away and he gets help from his father, Captain Teague (Keith Richards).
+He takes Jack to the crew that he is supposed to be preparing and hints about the Fountain of Youth needing two chalices to make work.
 He then disappears.

-This film is being added to the horror film research due to a lot of the elements.
-Pirates, voodoo zombies and mermaids that kill men to drink the blood are all things that can be scary.
-Actually the mermaids reminded me a lot of vampires to be honest.
-The Pirates of the Caribbean films have used horror film elements throughout, which I like and they are still family friendly even with using them.
+Something I’ll also say is that this isn’t a traditional horror.
+Pirates, voodoo zombies and mermaids that kill men to drink the blood are all things that flirt with the genre.
+It does seem they’re combining them with vampires a bit.
+The Pirates of the Caribbean films have used horror film elements throughout, which I like and they are still family friendly even with them.
+What I’ll acknowledge is that the tone isn’t necessarily there.

 My Rating: 7 out of 10